Apurva-2703/COSS2025-Proof_Of_Work/Scientific_Visualization/Lecture_notes/Lecture_notes.md

 * Python scripting

 Note from demo: It is preferable to export your animation as image sequence(jpg or png) rather than .mp4, since it allows us to preserve resolution and gives control over transitions, annotations, and multimedia components.

+Regarding scripting with python:
+* The slides contain thorough notes on scripting with python once the python shell has been enabled.
+In order to facilitate your computations, its better to use the "start trace" function, create a pipeline, then "stop trace" = this will provide you with a python script that already contains all the inputs and filters.
+Then, you can customize these features in-script as needed.

+Content about remote and distributed visualization was NOT covered.